 The fashion industry is – unfortunately – an excellent demonstrator of the IP perils faced by prominent labels.
 In this case, cheaper brands, sometimes referred to as "fast fashion," imitate the designs of industry leaders to capitalize on distinctive, popular looks.
 Litigation is frequent and often costly in the sector as parties fight tooth and nail to defend their most valuable assets.
 As an example, in 2017, U.S. clothes retailer Forever 21 preemptively filed against Italian design house Gucci to cancel the latter's trademarks for blue-red-blue and green-red-green stripes on fashion items.
-Though a confidential out-of-court settlement was reached the following year, the fact Gucci maintains its registered trademarks can only be interpreted as a success for the boutique.
-The prestige of a designer brand like Gucci is a huge part of its value, so to have its distinctiveness diluted by poorer-quality imitators diminishes its reputation as a status symbol and style icon.
+Though a confidential out-of-court settlement was reached the following year, the fact Gucci maintained its registered trademarks can only be interpreted as a success for the boutique.
+As with other luxury brands, the prestige of a design house like Gucci is a huge part of its value, so to have its distinctiveness diluted by poorer-quality imitators diminishes its reputation as a status symbol and style icon.

 Not only is open competition fierce, but the impact of black-market sales on genuine brands in almost every industry is undeniable and severe.
 According to a 2019 report published by the Organization for Economic Cooperation and Development, fake goods made up 3.3% of 2016's world trade, or roughly $500 billion USD.
-This is a tremendous amount of revenue for official brands to be missing out on.
+This is a tremendous amount of illicit trade — not to mention a great deal of revenue for official brands to be missing out on.